SuoweiHu/OPC-Demo-OrionDocumentation/README.md

 - `/sidebars.js` - Used by the documentation to specify the order of documents in the sidebar

+### Global CSS

-## Docs-only-mode
+### Docs-only-mode

-mple.com/docs/temp/title", you can visit a shortened version of url "https://www.example.com/temp/title" for a "docs-only-mode" docusaurus website.
+This site has turned on "docs-only-mode" which means any of the documentation under the sub-directory will be displayed at the root, for instance you have document "docs/temp/readme.md", then instead of visiting "https://www.example.com/docs/temp/title", you can visit a shortened version of url "https://www.example.com/temp/title" for a "docs-only-mode" docusaurus website.

 Tutorial for how to turn that on/off can be found at the following links:
 - https://docusaurus.io/docs/docs-introduction